Jim Morrison: Early years and education

 Morrison's family does not recall this traffic incident happening in the way he told it.
 According to the Morrison biography No One Here Gets Out Alive, his family did drive past a car crash on an Indian reservation when he was a child, and he was very upset by it.
 The book The Doors, written by the surviving members of the band, explains how Morrison's account of the incident differed from that of his father, who is quoted as saying, "We went by several Indians.
 It did make an impression on him.
 He always thought about that crying Indian."
 This is contrasted sharply with Morrison's tale of "Indians scattered all over the highway, bleeding to death."
 In another book, his sister says that his version of the event is likely exaggerated, writing that, "he says we saw a dead Indian on the side of the road, and I don't even know if that's true."
 Subsequent research has established that the accident occurred on October 17, 1947, in which a truck was struck.
 One passenger, actually not an Indian, was killed on his way home to retire after finishing his last day of work.

 Raised in a military family, Morrison spent part of his childhood in San Diego, completed third grade at Fairfax Elementary School in Fairfax County, Virginia, and attended Charles H. Flato Elementary School in Kingsville, Texas, while his father was stationed at NAS Kingsville in 1952.
 He continued at St. John's Methodist School in Albuquerque, New Mexico, and then Longfellow School Sixth Grade Graduation Program in San Diego.

 In 1957, Morrison attended Alameda High School in Alameda, California for his freshman year and the first semester of his sophomore year.
 In 1959, his family returned to Northern Virginia, where he graduated from George Washington High School, now a middle school in Alexandria, in June 1961.
 While attending George Washington High School, Morrison maintained a grade average of 88 and tested in the top 0.1% with an IQ of 149.

+His father Admiral Morrison was commanding U.S. naval forces during the Gulf of Tonkin incident in August 1964.
+The following year, in 1965, the incident was a leading pretext used to justify U.S. engagement in the Vietnam War.